ADX Florence: Prison facility

 The prison has received far less criticism than comparable facilities at the state level (such as California's Pelican Bay State Prison) which tend to suffer from over-population, low staff-to-inmate ratios, and security issues.
 Jamie Fellner of Human Rights Watch said after a tour of the facility in 1998, "The Bureau of Prisons has taken a harsh punitive model and implemented it as well as anybody I know."

+Notable incidents

+Despite the extreme security measures to deter disruptive, violent, and dangerous behavior among inmates, there have been murders at ADX.

+Silvestre Mayorqui Rivera and Richard Santiago were both charged with the first degree murder of Manuel Torres, a high-level member of the Mexican Mafia.
+Left alone with no guard supervision in the prison yard on the morning of April 21, 2005, Rivera and Santiago were videotaped brutally beating and stomping Torres to death.
+Rivera pleaded not guilty due to self-defense.
+Prosecutors intended to seek the death penalty against Rivera and Santiago, but they were both given life sentences for the murders.
+As of 2025, both Rivera and Santiago remain at ADX.

+On April 10, 2025, U.S. attorney general Pam Bondi announced the DOJ will seek the death penalty for ADX inmate Ishmael Petty, a suspect convicted in multiple robberies across Tupelo, Mississippi, in December 1997, after he allegedly strangled inmate Walter Lee Gilbert (listed in the BOP as 'LaMarcus Lee Hillard’) with a bedsheet on September 19, 2020.
+Petty was already serving a life sentence issued in 2002 for murdering his 71-year-old cellmate at United States Penitentiary, Pollock, and an additional 60-year sentence issued in 2015 for attacking two ADX librarians with an improvised prison shank.
+Gilbert was also serving a life sentence issued by the State of Mississippi after he murdered a fellow inmate at the Mississippi State Penitentiary with a weapon fashioned from a mop.

 Controversies

 In 2012, eleven inmates filed a federal class-action suit against the Bureau of Prisons in Cunningham v.
 Federal Bureau of Prisons.
 The suit alleged chronic abuse and failure to properly diagnose prisoners who are seriously mentally ill.
 At the time of the lawsuit, at least six inmates had allegedly died by suicide; a seventh did so after the original lawsuit was filed, and an amended filing added him to the case.

-Critics claim that the use of extended confinement in solitary cells adversely affects prisoners' mental health; numerous studies support this conclusion. settlement negotiations were underway with the help of a federal magistrate.
-Some changes have already been made by the Bureau of Prisons.
+Critics claim that the use of extended confinement in solitary cells severely affects prisoners' mental health, a conclusion supported by numerous studies.
+As of March 2015, settlement negotiations were underway with the help of a federal magistrate.
+Some changes had by then already been made by the Bureau of Prisons.

 Prisoners held in Unit H are subject to special administrative measures that prevent them from communicating with journalists or privately with their own lawyers or family members.